RoperoIvan/Dialogue-System/docs/index.md

 <img src="https://github.com/RoperoIvan/Dialogue-System/blob/master/docs/Webpage%20images/giphy.gif?raw=true"/>

-A few years later, Monkey Island in 1990 will revolutionize the market with its new system of choice of dialogue that allowed the player to give the feeling of freedom to choose what he wanted to say to other NPCs.
+A few years later, Monkey Island in 1990 would revolutionize the market with its new system of choice of dialogue that allowed the player to give the feeling of freedom to choose what he wanted to say to other NPCs.
 Games like the Fallout saga depend tremendously on the dialogue, on how the player interacts with the NPCs and influences them to forge their story within the game.

 <img src="https://github.com/RoperoIvan/Dialogue-System/blob/master/docs/Webpage%20images/giphy%20(2).gif?raw=true"/>